laxmantrades/LMS/README.md

 ```bash
 kubectl get pods -n workshop
 ```
 - After running this code you should see Ready 1/1
+- To be continued ....